Key takeaways:

 Include each team member’s:

-- Current responsibilities
+- Current responsibilities in your company

 Management team example